AdrianMolecule/inoculatingRobot/documentation/readme.txt

 Please read carefully the info below.
 While the project is straightforward, this will make your experience more pleasant.
+The models folder holds the models for the head parts and the bed parts.
+The base folder holds most images.
+The results folder holds pictures of inoculated Petri dishes.

 In principle you will 3d print and either CNC or laser cut a couple of boards.
 Then you will install the two loop holder parts and the two bed parts on the CNC machine.
 After that, you place the labware including the one you 3d print and  execute the labRobot software that produce a gcodefile.
 You will load that in a software that is used for the machine (Candle) and that's it.
 I added a video of the machine in action and all the files including modifiable moldel files which you will need Only if you want to customize things.
 Fusion360 still has a free limited license.
 There is no explicit BOM: just 8 screws and nuts (4 for attaching the bed overlay and 4 for the loop holder) and a 3018 CNC machine.